n8ebel/Slides/conferences/androidsummit18/fun()_talk_exploring_kotiln_functions.md

 # Named Argument Limitations

-There are limitations to how named & positioned arguments are used
+- there are limitations to how named & positioned arguments are used
 - once an argument name is specified, all subsequent arguments must be named as well

 ___